dgaydukov/cert-spring5/spring5.md

 ###### Xml, Groovy, Properties example
 Here is quick example to demonstrate how to use di in practice.
 Notice, that `BeanDefinitionReader` takes `BeanDefinitionRegistry` instance, so our factory should be both `BeanFactory & BeanDefinitionRegistry`.
+There are 3 ways to externalize your configs with `BeanDefinitionRegistry` interface
+* groovy script
+* xml
+* properties files
 We have 2 files
 File: `SimpleBean.java`
 ```java